objectfox/roll-for-initiative/docs/index.md

 /initiative Britta, Annie, Shirley, Troy
 ```

-Random adventurer order and tasty flavor text is then delivered into the channel!
+Random adventurer order and tasty flavor text is then delivered into the channel, and a simplified version is sent to you for cutting and pasting into Zoom or other conferencing software!

 ```
 From a neighboring tavern table a commotion erupts, roll for initiative!